uwacyber/cits3006/cits3006-labs/lab-0-setup-and-linux.md

 * You can also use other apps like [Parallels](https://www.parallels.com/au/products/desktop/) only if you prefer, but it would not be required.

 {% hint style="warning" %}
-Apple Silicon machines still have a lot of incompatibility issues, so not all functionalities may be available to use.
-Best efforts are made to do the labs on AS machines, but we may not be able to help you if you used different tools and face problems.
+Apple Silicon machines may have incompatibility issues, so not all functionalities may be available to use.
+Best efforts are made to do the labs on all types of machines, but we may not be able to help you if you used different tools and face problems.
 {% endhint %}

 ### 0.1.2.
 Docker setup